Canardoux/flutter_sound/README.md

 ## Api classes

-SoundPlayer - plays audio
+SoundPlayer - plays audio either using the OS' audio UI or headless.

-SoundRecorder - records audio
+SoundRecorder - records audio.

-Track - play a single track via the OS's audio UI
+Track - Defines a track including artist and a link to the media.

-Album - play a collection of tracks fia the OS's audio UI.
+Album - play a collection of tracks via the OS' audio UI.

+AudioSession - low level api for detailed control over your audio streams.
+You can choose to have the session attached to the OS' audio UI or not.

 ## Wdigets